msdubrovski/accuracies_pipeline/README.md

 ### Contents:
 - `pipepine_gold.sh` : main script
-- `trim_goldenfile.py` : auxiliary script used by the latter.
+- `trim_conllu.py` : auxiliary script used by the latter.
-- `data_source/` : dafualt folder for storing source TB
+- `data_source/` : dafault folder for storing source TB.

 - `data_aux/` : default folder for storing outputs.
     - `results.csv`: file to store results of each run of the pipeline.
 Contains a header with "name;corpus;size;gold;test_ud;gold_ud;_" as the results are stored in this fashion.